Derec-Mods/Lootin-Remastered/README.md

 * **Sculk Sensor Interactions:** Interacting with a Lootin container fires typical spatial vibrations matching vanilla mechanics.
 * **Per-Player Elytras:** Elytra frames inside End City ships generate uniquely per player.
 Has added compatibility for the [Elytra Vaults plugin](https://modrinth.com/datapack/elytra-vaults-atlasplays), letting that handle elytras logic instead.
 NOTE - Per player elytras are buggy on newer versions due to NMS support being gradually phased out
 * **Third-Party Ecosystem Hooks:** Features built-in compatibility for *WorldGuard* (using the `lootin-container-access` flag), *PlaceholderAPI*, and custom world generators including *Terra*, *OhTheDungeonsYou'llGo*, *BetterStructures*, and *TerraFormGenerator*.
-* Note that *CustomStructures* support has been dropped
+** Note that *CustomStructures* support has been dropped
+* Support for JustLootIt, letting you easily switch to that plugin for your loot containers!

+## Upcoming Features
+* Please suggest them on the github page!!
+* Support for converting JustLootIt containers back, if servers want to switch (they have a useful utility to convert Lootin containers to JustLootIt form)

 ## Design Choice